alepi/MatchesFashionTest/README/Xcode BUGS/README.txt

 Resorted to https://jsonformatter.org/json-pretty-print Pretty printed the JSON response and pasted the text back into Xcode.
 Xcode crashed and had to restart it.
 Finally, it worked.

+Also, there are '\t' escape sequences in the JSON text, so I had to replace them all with "\\t" in the json string.

 *********************************************************
 	XCODE 14 DOES NOT SUPPORT COCOAPODS pod init
 *********************************************************
+I wanted to use https://github.com/jgsamudio/ModelSynchro to avoid having to manually build Decodable models for the data.

 I had the same problem described here:

 https://stackoverflow.com/questions/74137282/pod-init-error-force-encoding-cant-modify-frozen-string-frozenerror-at

 Switching to an Xcode-13 compatible file format worked as suggested there.

+Ended up ditching ModelSyncro as it had not been updated for years and was crashing with a segmentation fault.